richo/snowplow-wiki/setup-guide/1-trackers/javascript-tracker/Integrating-Javascript-tags-onto-your-website.md

 ### Setup your collector before setting up the Javascript tracker

 Before you start integrating the Javascript tracking tags onto your website, we recommend that you complete the [collector setup](choosing-a-collector).
 This is important as it determines what information you provide to the `setCollectorCf` Javascript function below.
-(If you are using the [Cloudfront collector](setting-up-the-cloudfront-collector), the {{CLOUDFRONT DOMAIN}} entered is the Cloudfront subdomain you setup to serve the tracking pixel `i.gif`.)
+(If you are using the [Cloudfront collector](setting-up-the-cloudfront-collector), the {{CLOUDFRONT DOMAIN}} entered is the Cloudfront subdomain you setup to serve the tracking pixel `i`.)

 ### Decide how you want to implement the Javascript tracker